 Gamification for testing and feedback

-Introducing a gamified approach where the understanding of alphabets using the same objects is an intuitive way to test their learning as opposed to the traditional tests.
+Introducing a gamified approach where identifying the alphabets using the same objects used for learning is an intuitive way to test learning as opposed to the traditional tests.

 Current teaching techniques

-I also did a research on the current techniques used by professional trainers to teach dyslexic students.
-These videos helped me and my teammate understand what techniques are making the use of multi-sensory approaches and what other things we needed to keep in mind for our ideation.
+I did a comprehensive research on the current techniques used by professional trainers to teach dyslexic students.
+These videos helped the team understand what techniques and multi-sensory approaches are used by educators and how learning for dyslexia requires a more joyful and interactive approach.

 - Multisensory learning exercises involving sounds, touch and visuals.